horiiiiii0329/scrap-note/README.md

 To do:

-- Like future which stored in database
+- state of clipped which stored in database
-- Refactor code to typescrtipt

 <!-- Optional -->
 <!-- ## License -->